Amazon, JPMorgan Chase and Berkshire Hathaway Pursue The Health Care 'Unicorn'

 Think then of an online app that might help employees shop for health care with information about prices and quality.
 What if the app helped them book appointments with doctors and nurse practitioners, too?

 Would an app that eases the way for employees to more easily choose health services that offer better value make much difference in how much the companies spend on care?
-Maybe a little but probably not a lot.
+Maybe a little, but probably not a lot.

 In California, a health care pricing tool launched in 2014 for government employees and retirees didn't really catch on.
-Only 12 percent of employees used the tool to shop better for lab tests, office visits and imaging services, according to a paper published by the journal Health Affairs last August.
-And, the tool didn't reduce overall spending on the services it included.
+Only 12 percent of employees used the tool to shop better for lab tests, office visits and imaging services, according to a paper published by the journal Health Affairs in August.
+And the tool didn't reduce overall spending on the services it included.

 With hundreds of thousands of employees in the U.S., this Amazon-Berkshire-JPMorgan triumvirate would have real buying clout and the ability to command public attention, as the immediate buzz over the announcement showed.

 Yet this wouldn't be the first time that employers have banded together to improve health care quality and do something about costs.
-It's happened many times before, in fact.
+It has happened many times before, in fact.

 Two prominent examples in recent years include the Leapfrog Group, founded by big companies in 2000 to spur hospitals to improve quality and patient safety, and the more recent Health Transformation Alliance, a corporate consortium that emerged publicly in 2016.